 It is important to remember that if you fail to go to your PD check-in, you will be considered a fugitive and will always be a target for immigration enforcement.
 If you are found, you will be detained and determined to be a flight risk in the future.
 It is extremely difficult to live this way.

-To help you make this decision, you should first seek legal counsel from an experienced immigration attorney who can guide you through the process and the risks involved in not attending your check-in.
-Your attorney can also review potential options for relief from deportation that may still be available or can help you to reopen your immigration court case.
+To help you decide what's safe, you should seek legal counsel from an experienced immigration attorney who can guide you through the process and the risks involved in not attending your check-in.
+Your attorney can also review potential options for relief from deportation that might still be available or can help you to reopen your immigration court case.
 Even if you have attended a supervised visit with ICE in the past, you may have a much different experience this time due to the change of the administration's priorities.

 Second, if you plan to attend your appointment, you should bring evidence that you have been a law-abiding citizen since your last appointment and any documentation showing that the continuation of PD is warranted due to positive factors in your case.
-You should travel with a group of supportive individuals, if possible.
-In some cases, it may help to show that you have strong community support for your plea to remain in the United States.
-For example, one immigrant activist on an order of supervision held a rally outside his PD appointment location and was allowed to remain in the U.S. for now.
+Consider traveling with a group of supportive individuals, if possible.
+In some cases, it can help to show that strong community support for one's plea to remain in the United States.
+For example, one immigrant activist on an order of supervision held a rally outside his PD appointment location and was allowed to remain in the U.S. for the moment.

 Finally, you should make preparations for the worst-case scenario, which could mean being detained or deported depending on the circumstances of your individual case.

-Sometimes PD is granted after an immigration judge has already ordered you removed from the United States.
-If you did not appeal, this is considered a final order of removal and you can be deported at any time if the government decides to end its grant of PD.
+Sometimes PD is granted after an immigration judge has already ordered someone removed from the United States.
+If you did not appeal your court case, this is considered a final order of removal and you can be deported at any time if the government decides to end its grant of PD.

 If you have been granted PD and fit one of these categories, it is especially important that you seek legal advice before your check-in as well as follow the family preparedness advice above.